 Board of Directors

 The ACS Board of Directors, the Society's chief governing body, is chartered to "have, hold, and administer all the property, funds, and affairs of the Society."
 The Board meets quarterly and at such other meetings as may be necessary or duly called.
-The regular quarterly meetings of the Board are held within the first seven days of June and December, at each spring national meeting, and at each annual (fall) meeting of the Society.
+The regular quarterly meetings of the Board are held within the first seven days of June and December, at each spring ACS meeting, and at each annual ACS (fall) meeting of the Society.
 The Board is made up of 16 members:

 • Six District Directors, elected by the membership of the region from which they are to serve;

-• Six Directors-at-Large, elected by Councilors;
+• Five Directors-at-Large, elected by Councilors;

 • The ACS President, President-Elect and Immediate Past President;

-• The Executive Director of the Society
+• The Chief Executive Officer of the Society

 President